AllstaRawR/FILFY/README.md

   <summary>1.4.X</summary>

 - [ ] Update all currently installed mods from 1.3.RC
+- [ ] Switch Skyrim Installation to 1.5.97
 - [ ] Convert remaining LLs to SkyPatcher to remove 250-500 plugins
 - [ ] Update conflict resolution patches for new SkyPatcher situation and store their Source